semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

     by-side-effect: true
 ```

-When this option is enabled, and the source specification matches a variable (or in general, an l-value) exactly, then Semgrep assumes that the variable (or l-value) becomes tainted by side-effect at the precise places where the source specification produces a match.
+When this option is enabled, and the source specification matches a variable (or in general, an [l-value](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue)) exactly, then Semgrep assumes that the variable (or l-value) becomes tainted by side-effect at the precise places where the source specification produces a match.

 <iframe src="https://semgrep.dev/embed/editor?snippet=5r400" border="0" frameBorder="0" width="100%" height="432"></iframe>

-The matched occurrences themselves are considered tainted too, that is the occurrence of `x` in `make_tainted(x)` is itself tainted too.
+The matched occurrences themselves are considered tainted; that is, the occurrence of `x` in `make_tainted(x)` is itself tainted too.
 If you do not want this to be the case, then set `by-side-effect: only` instead.

 :::note
-It is important to use `focus-metavariable: $X` to focus the match on the l-value that we want to taint, otherwise `by-side-effect` does not work as expected.
+You must use `focus-metavariable: $X` to focus the match on the l-value that you want to taint, otherwise `by-side-effect` does not work.
 :::

-If the source does not set `by-side-efect`, then only the very occurrence of `x` in `make_tainted(x)` will be tainted, but not the occurrence of `x` in `sink(x)`.
+If the source does not set `by-side-effect`, then only the very occurrence of `x` in `make_tainted(x)` will be tainted, but not the occurrence of `x` in `sink(x)`.
 The source specification matches only the first occurrence and, without `by-side-effect: true`, Semgrep does not know that `make_tainted` is updating the variable `x` by side-effect.
-Thus, a taint rule using such specification does not produce any finding.
+Thus, a taint rule using such a specification does not produce any finding.

 :::info
-One can be tempted to write a source specification as the one below (and this was the official workaround before `by-side-effect`):
+You could be tempted to write a source specification as the following example (and this was the official workaround before `by-side-effect`):

 ```yaml
 pattern-sources: